 Step One: Be prepared for immigration procedures on arrival

 You may be asked to show evidence that you are coming to the UK for the same purpose as stated on your visa or entry clearance sticker, so it is a good idea to carry the documents you used to apply for your immigration permission in your hand luggage.
-If the Immigration Officer is happy that you meet the requirements, he or she will stamp your passport with his or her date stamp and allow you to enter the UK.
+This includes a printed copy of your CAS (Confirmation of Acceptance of Studies).
+If the Immigration Officer is happy that you meet the requirements, they will stamp your passport with a date stamp and allow you to enter the UK.

 Step Two: Meet staff at Heathrow airport for QMUL Airport Collection Service

-There will be a free bus service for new international students arriving at Heathrow Airport on Saturday 14th September or Sunday 15th September 2013, to take them to the Mile End Campus.
+There is a free bus service for new international students arriving at Heathrow Airport on Saturday 16 September or Sunday 17 September 2017, to take them to the Mile End Campus.
+This service is now open (see below).

 We regret we cannot arrange airport collection on any other days, or from alternative airports.
 For advice regarding travel to the University outside of these times, or from other airports, please see How To Find Us.

-The buses will run from Terminal 3, at London’s Heathrow Airport, to Queen Mary, Mile End campus.
+The buses will run from Terminal 3 at London’s Heathrow Airport, to Queen Mary, Mile End campus.
 We expect that buses will leave Terminal 3 every two hours.
 Upon arrival you will be allocated to the next available bus.
 Buses will take students to the Mile End Campus only.
+Please have your accommodation contract ready before you leave the coach.

 You must register to use this service; if you do not register we cannot guarantee you a place on one of the coaches.